 ATSDR reviewed the NAU letter dated March 27, 2020, on the uranium concentration and isotope compositions in 46 air filter sections collected using a high-volume air sampler from May to October 2019 from a local resident's own air monitoring network.
-From this network, 42 samples were collected along with four (4) blank samples to aid in comparison.
-Portions of these samples were prepared for inductively coupled plasma mass spectroscopy (ICP-MS) which measures the number of atoms present in the samples.
-NAU reported the results for uranium (234, 235, and 238) as well as the presence of Uranium-236 which can be present in recycled uranium.
-Once the number of atoms of each isotope was determined, NAU calculated the ratios.
-This allows for the comparison to known ratios of naturally occurring uranium with the ratio of the material collected from the residential air monitoring network.
+From this network, 42 sample filters were collected along with four (4) blank filters to aid in comparison.
+Only small portions of these 42 filters were prepared for inductively coupled plasma mass spectroscopy (ICP-MS) which measures the number of atoms present in the samples.
+NAU reported the results for uranium (234, 235, and 238) as well as the presence of uranium-236 which can be present in recycled uranium.
+Once the number of atoms of each isotope was determined, NAU calculated the atom ratios.
+This allows for the comparison to known atom ratios of naturally occurring uranium with the atom ratios of the material collected from the residential air monitoring network.

-ATSDR reviewed the NAU letter dated June 21, 2022, related to wipe samples collected in Lucasville, Ohio from a private residence.
-The wipe samples were described as a "baby wipe" fabric used to collect dust from the residence.
-The samples, collected from the attic and living spaces, were prepared for ICP-MS using an ion exchange system to separate the uranium from other materials.
+ATSDR reviewed the NAU letter dated June 21, 2022, related to wipe samples collected in a private residence in Lucasville, Ohio.
+The wipe samples used a "baby wipe" material to collect dust from the residence.
+The samples, collected from the attic and living spaces, were prepared for ICP- MS using an ion exchange system to separate the uranium from other materials.
 Portions of the samples were also prepared for the determination of both bismuth and uranium.
 These wipe samples were collected in the attic (five samples), the house air conditioning system (three samples), and a sample from an unspecified location.
-The isotopes reported in this study included Uranium-234, Uranium-235, Uranium-238 as well as Uranium-236.
+The isotope atom ratios reported in this study included uranium-234, uranium-235, uranium-238 as well as uranium-236.
 The bismuth was not identified as any specific isotope.